 Internal nasal valve collapse is a fancy explanation for why strips of tape across the top of one's nose help breathing.
 Normally, a strip of cartilage in the middle third of the nose helps hold the airway open on inspiration.
 When weakened, the airway can collapse.
 This condition can be readily treated during rhinoplasty by placing a small "spreader" grafts along the septum to prevent the collapse.

 I personally believe plastic surgery is the specialty best suited for treating cosmetic nasal deformities.
 However, I do have to admit, Otolaryngologists or ENT doctors are generally more skilled in treating airway obstruction.
 For instance, unlike most plastic surgeons, ENT doctors can endoscopically reduce turbinates, which relieves the obstruction but preserves the function of the turbinate.
 An additional advantage of the endoscopic treatment is that it lessens the risk of post-operative bleeding following turbinate reduction, which can be significant enough to necessitate a return to the operating room.
 For these reasons, I like to refer prospective rhinoplasty patients with airway obstruction due to turbinate enlargement to an ENT doctor.
 If they feel they can help the patient, then we will jointly operate on the patient during the same anesthetic.
 The ENT will usually go first and once they are satisfied with their treatment, I proceed with cosmetically improving the patient's nose.
-The ENT doctors procedure is almost always covered by health insurance.
-Best of all, patients treated in this way have the highest probability of an attractive nose they can actually breathe through.
+The patients treated in this way have the highest probability of an attractive nose they can actually breathe through.

 If you are considering having a rhinoplasty surgery, make sure your doctor considers your airway also.
 Sometimes, abnormal anatomy may not prove significant until after the cosmetic modifications are made, so make sure your doctor carefully examines you prior to proceeding.